 My first CrossFit competition outside of my own box

-I know that date has pretty much long gone, but I want to get into the habit of updating my blog more often with what I’m doing, so thought I would add this while I still can.
+I know that date has pretty much long gone.
+However, I want to get into the habit of updating my blog more often with what I’m doing, so thought I would add this while I still can.

-I entered my first CrossFit competition a few weeks back and wanted to share with you how I felt before, during and after the event.
+I entered my first CrossFit competition a few weeks back.
+However, I wanted to share with you how I felt before, during and after the event.
 It was also my first team workout and usually I’m a bit hard on myself and think “Why would anyone want me in their team?
 I would only let them down”.

 It turns out, I did no such thing and we ended up having a great time.
 We didn’t worry about what place we came, we just came to compete and have fun.
 We entered the scaled division (this means the workouts are slightly easier to compensate for abilities, but it’s still just as hard).

 My week running up to the competition

 Okay, I was a little nervous during the week running up to the event.
 They started releasing the workouts on Facebook and they all looked painful, but fun.
 (Us CrossFitters strive for the pain threshold).
 Then our coach announces that we will be meeting up on Saturday (day before the event) to talk strategy and try the workouts to get a feel for the event.

 This is the moment my nerves went into overdrive.
 I’m thinking to myself “What if I can’t do this?
 What if my teammates are trying to rush me?”
 And the list went on… I get into the box, we talk a bit and then give the workouts a try.
 I came out feeling a lot calmer about the situation and this is where I had to remind myself, we’re just there to have fun.
 No biggie at all.